Out on the Blue: 6 Cool Boating Experiences at Four Seasons

 As big a city as Seoul is, there are also plenty of opportunities to immerse yourself in nature.
 The most famous place to see the gold-hued magic of gingko trees in fall is Asan Gingko Tree Road, but for a closer option, the Concierge team recommends a visit to Seoul Forest Park.
 Be sure to also spend some time at Hill of Wind – the park’s highest point – to gaze at the mesmerizing fields of silver grass dancing in the autumn wind.
 For something further afield, the Hotel can arrange for an unforgettable day trip to the fairy-tale wonderland of Nami Island, a UNESCO treasure made famous in the Korean drama Winter Sonata.

 Back at the Hotel, you’ll have your pick of dining options, from creative Japanese-Korean fusion at Akira Back to regional Cantonese specialties at Yu Yuan.
-For a nightcap, stop into OUL to sip your way through seasonal drinks that pay homage to Korea’s unique history of libation.
+For a nightcap, make a reservation at Charles H., a moody, glamorous speakeasy tucked away in the lower level.

 Stroll together in Seoul